Continvvm/continuum/docs/_tutorials/rehearsal/rehearsal.rst

 - `cluster`: samples whose features are closest to their class mean feature
 - `barycenter`: samples whose features are closest to a moving barycenter as iCaRL did

+Note that all these predefined herding methods are done *per class*.

 If you want to define your own herding method and provide it to `RehearsalMemory` (instead of the string 'barycenter' as in the previous example), you should: